Black hair can come with hair breakage that is hard to block.

 Keep Your Hair Clean.

 Shampoo your hair as needed.

-If your work out often, work outside or are often in an area where dirt, odors, smoke or excessive residue is in the air, you should shampoo your hair at least once per week.
+If you work out often, work outside, or are often in an area where dirt, odors, smoke or excessive residue is in the air, you should shampoo your hair at least once per week.

 Use shampoos that are suited to your hair type, texture, and condition.
 If your hair is relaxed, color-treated, dry, or has any other special needs, be cautious.
 Take extra care to ensure that the shampoo is not only gentle.